seanseah/seanseah.github.io/my-gadgets.md

 Recent years have seen a significant adoption of Android / Google related gadgets.
 My other family members have used Apple and also Microsoft based mobile devices so that has kept me abreast of the scene.

+My first ever computer was a gift from my father, when I was 12 years old.
+Before that, I didn't have my computer but had been using them at my cousins and over at friends place.
+I was a big fan of computer games at that time.
+Mashing away on a keyboard was pretty entertaining.
+I especially like [Paperboy](https://archive.org/stream/arcade_paperboy/paperboy.zip?module=paperboy&scale=1&keyboard=arcade) and the Duke Nukem series.

+That first PC was a Pentium 100, with 8mb of RAM.
+Games were limited but it was great fun.
+I had no idea why but I kept playing Wing Commander, I guess it was one of those free games.

 ## Gadgets I reviewed

 I started [GadgetReactor](http://www.gadgetreactor.com) in 2012 together with Zhaolin to share tech news and my own experiences toying with gadgets I bought.
 I was impressed by the Barnes & Noble Nook Color and wanted to share my experience with it.
 We didn't had much gadgets and we focused on sharing tech news at the start.

 2012

 1. iNo One (ZL)
 2. Nexus 7
 3. Nook Color

 2013

 1. Google Nexus 4 (ZL)
 2. HTC Butterfly S
 3. TactSlider